-- What would happen if we change our structure or processes so we no longer needed this position?
+- What would happen if we changed our structure or processes so we no longer needed this position?

-- What would happen if we automated in this position so it became self-service, the way ATMs are for banks and websites after booking travel?
+- What would happen if we automated this position so it became like a self-service, the way ATMs are for banks and websites are for booking travel?

 Far too often I see employees who have worked in an organisation for a long time, being given promotions just because “they’re done their time” without any real conversation about A) are they capable to perform this role in terms of the technical skills, knowledge and behaviours required to make a success of it, and B) do we even need the role now?